 The students arrive at school early to read in the library that Community Action Ghana renovated.
 From 6:30am to 7:30am they can choose what to read.
 Mallory Towers is Pearl’s favourite.
 As well as finding out what adventures Daryl is on next, Pearl’s job is to keep the library clean and encourage her fellow students to read.

-It didn’t look like they needed much encouragement as everyone was eager to tell us about their favourite books.
+Everyone was eager to tell us about their favourite books.
 The Kaya Girl was a firm favourite among them.

 Sixteen year old Ruth Akos wants to be a Doctor when she grows up.
 She uses the books, “to research words and learn more about life.”
 She describes how the books have helped to improve her English, “the books help us to read and spell.”